 Gastroenteritis in Cats

-Gastroenteritis is inflammation of the gastrointestinal tract (the stomach and intestines).
-It can be caused by infection with bacteria, viruses, parasites, medications, or even new foods.
+Gastroenteritis is inflammation of the gastrointestinal tract (stomach and intestines).
+It can be caused by infection (with bacteria, viruses, or parasites), medications, or even new foods.
 The condition often causes abdominal pain, diarrhea, vomiting, and other clinical signs.

 What are the clinical signs of gastroenteritis?

 Most cats with gastroenteritis will have intermittent episodes of vomiting and diarrhea.
 The vomit may contain foamy, yellowish bile, especially after emptying the stomach.
-Many owners observe dry heaving or gagging after their cat eats or drinks.
+Many owners observe their cat gagging or dry heaving after eating or drinking.
 Large volumes of diarrhea will usually be produced several times a day.
 The diarrhea may have the consistency of soft-serve ice cream.

-Many cats will exhibit tenderness when picked up around the abdomen or resist handling the stomach and hindquarters.
-Most cats affected with gastroenteritis will appear less active (lethargic), have a decreased appetite, and may hide.
+Many cats will be tender when picked up around the abdomen or will resist handling of the stomach and hindquarters.
+Most cats affected with gastroenteritis appear less active (lethargic), have a decreased appetite, and may hide.
 A low-grade fever is also common.
 Dehydration can occur quickly if the vomiting and diarrhea persist for more than 24 hours.

 How is gastroenteritis diagnosed?